ivanadelcarmen/bus-gtfs-warehouse/docs/data_catalog.md

 ### gold.fact_services

-Provides simple metric information on the amount of trips or buses per day belonging to a route, given both directions and a specific service type.
+Provides simple metric information on the amount of trips or vehicles per day belonging to a route, given both directions and a specific service type.

 | Column Name   | Data Type    | Description                                                                                                |
 |---------------|--------------|------------------------------------------------------------------------------------------------------------|